 Clinton also stated: "the economic and social gains in Rwanda have been nothing short of astonishing, under Kagame, and he says he's gonna leave when his time's up."
 That looks unlikely; the constitution has been changed allowing him to stay in power until 2034, although there is still a chance he will stand down this year (2017).

 The former Rwandan health minister (a Tutsi, even though the vast majority of Rwandans are Hutu) is Dr (now Prof) Agnes Binagwaho.
 She took offense to Deaton's language.
-I went to a conference on Rwanda in 1996, in London, attended by the then Rwandan ambassador.
+I went to a conference on Rwanda in 1996, in Oxford, attended by the then Rwandan ambassador.
 There was almost a fight.
 It was very unpleasant, the ambassador was very aggressive.
 I was reminded of that, when I read Dr Binagwaho's letter;I thought Deaton's response to her was far stronger: you can read it here.

 The essence of this debate is that the health improvements in Rwanda, since the genocide (now officially called the "genocide against the Tutsis", even though many Hutus were killed in 1994 and following that in the Congo, even though the violence started when a plane carrying two Hutu presidents was shot down, allegedly by forces then loyal to the current president) matter far more than the lack of freedom of speech and the numerous ongoing human rights abuses, including exile and murder of dissidents.
 Binagwaho's argument is utilitarian, and it seems plausible over a short period.
 But over the longer term it's a disaster.